-For the Assessment of the Effectiveness of the Board of Directors in fiscal year ended March 2022 as was the case in the previous fiscal year, the Company conducted questionnaires and interviews of all directors (including Audit & Supervisory Committee Members) utilizing a third-party evaluation organization.
-The analysis and assessment based on discussions at a meeting of the Board of Directors regarding the results are outlined below.
+To assess the effectiveness of the Board of Directors in fiscal 2022, as in the previous fiscal year, the Company conducted questionnaires and interviews of all directors (including Audit & Supervisory Committee Members) utilizing a third-party evaluation organization.
+The results of analysis and assessment based on discussions at a meeting of the Board of Directors are outlined below.

 Results of analysis and assessment Highly regarded points Issues, future improvement measures Members The scale of the Board of Directors and the ratio of independent external directors are broadly appropriate.
 Discussions Discussions are free and lively, exceeding internal and external limits and leveraging the knowledge and experience of each director.
 In particular, discussions were enhanced through the opinions, etc., from external directors.
 Operation The Board of Directors has been operating stably with materials provided beforehand and the number of agenda items being balanced.
-In order to provide further clarification of the discussion points regarding explanations on agenda items and materials, it is necessary to continue to work on improvements.
-Matters for discussion The Company makes efforts to enhance discussion aimed at improving governance and risk management through progress management, etc. using a "Priority Issue List" set up for organizing the issues that need to be monitored by the Board of Directors.
+Continued improvements are required to secure more time for deliberating important agenda items.
+Matters for discussion In deliberating individual projects, the Company carries out a certain level of thorough discussion from the perspectives of sustainable growth and enhancing corporate value.
 The Company recognizes that strategic discussions that require a medium-to long-term perspective need to be enhanced further.
-For the fiscal year ending March 2023, the Company has designated "enhancement of strategic discussions" and "optimization of governance" as priority measures, as in the previous fiscal year, and it will promote initiatives aimed at further improving corporate value and strengthening corporate governance.
+For the fiscal year ending March 2024, the Company has designated "enhancement of strategic discussions" and "strengthening of IR and governance functions" as priority actions, as in the previous fiscal year, and will promote initiatives for further improving corporate value and strengthening corporate governance.

-Going forward, the Company will regularly grasp areas for improvement by conducting an assessment of the effectiveness of the Board of Directors each year and will further improve the effectiveness of the Board of Directors.
+Going forward, the Company will regularly discern areas for improvement by annually assessing and further enhancing the effectiveness of the Board of Directors.